AndreasOM/stream-deck-plugin/README.md

 A quick wrapper to make it easier to develop stream deck plugins in rust.

+## Platforms
+Only macOS has been tested, since I don't have a windows system, but a crossbuild should be easy to do, and you can override the binary per platform in the manifest.

 ## Implemented Responses (from stream deck to plugin)
 - [x] WillAppear